vmoreira-dev/Horizon/README.md

 </p>

-A clean and simple full-stack task dashboard built with Next.js, React, Prisma, and PostgreSQL.
+A clean task board for tracking work without distraction.

 ---

 ## Overview
-Horizon is a lightweight, minimal task board focused on clarity and speed.
+Horizon is a lightweight task board for managing work across simple columns.
+Tasks can be created, moved between states, and removed with instant feedback and persistent storage..

 ---